Dedicated to develop

 To develop new enzymes and equipment for Blue Cell isolation in order to increase efficiency and to reduce the treatment price by a factor of 2-3

-To establish reproducibility, safety, efficacy and adverse effects of autologous Blue Cells for treatment of erectile dysfunction and lymphedema
+To establish reproducibility, safety, efficacy and adverse effects of autologous Blue Cells for treatment of erectile dysfunction

 To develop a GMP compliant Blue Cell culture for allogenic treatment